matwilso/generative_models/README.md

 ## Introduction

+>*"What I cannot create I do not understand"* - Feynman

 >*"It is important to view knowledge as sort of a semantic tree -- make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to"* - Elon

 Unsupervised learning is an important area of machine learning; unsupervised approaches can extract many more bits from the environment than supervised learning and reinforcement learning can,